“But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin.”

 1 John 1:7, NIV

 At first glance the Old Testament is a collection of extremely bloody books.
 So many sacrifices were made that the Levitical priesthood had to sacrifice lambs 24 hours a day.
 People had this desperate need to cover their sins with an offering.
 This was instilled in them by the Law and their conscience.
+The guilt emanating from their sin must be covered by a lamb’s blood.

 “Therefore, brothers and sisters, since we have confidence to enter the Most Holy Place by the blood of Jesus.”